-- Fluoride has been held in high regard by the dental community for decades.
+- Flouride has been held in high regard by the dental community for decades.
 It helps to prevent tooth decay by absorbing into tooth enamel.

-- In most U.S. communities, public drinking water is supplemented with sodium fluoride because the practice is acknowledged as safe and effective in fighting cavities.
+- In most U.S. communities, public drinking water is supplemented with sodium flouride because the practice is acknowledged as safe and effective in fighting cavities.

-- Remineralization is the term used to describe the process in your body that uses fluoride to repair damage caused by decay.
-Fluoride is absorbed into teeth and bones, making them stronger and more resistant to fractures and decay.
+- Remineralization is the term used to describe the process in your body that uses flouride to repair damage caused by decay.
+Flouride is absorbed into teeth and bones, making them stronger and more resistant to fractures and decay.

 - The fluoride treatments you receive in a dental office have more fluoride than over-the-counter fluoride mouthwash or toothpaste.
 They are used for both children and adults.
 Dental-office treatments also are different chemically and stay on the teeth longer.